BUWNK/codimite-assignment/README.md

 Automating the Process Using TFActions:

 TFActions can be implemented through Continuous Deployment pipelines to streamline and secure the deployment of infrastructure using Terraform.
-Version Control with Git: A Git repository (such as GitHub or Bitbucket) is used to store the Terraform code.
+- **Version Control with Git**: A Git repository (such as GitHub or Bitbucket) is used to store the Terraform code.
 The main branch represents the current state of all deployed infrastructure.
 When changes are required, Infrastructure Engineers create a feature branch with the proposed modifications.
-Pipeline for Pull Requests: When a Pull Request (PR) is opened to merge the feature branch into the main branch, a CI/CD pipeline is triggered.
-This pipeline runs the terraform plan command to generate a plan detailing the proposed infrastructure changes.
+- **Pipeline for Pull Requests**: When a Pull Request (PR) is opened to merge the feature branch into the main branch, a CI/CD pipeline is triggered.
+This pipeline runs the `terraform plan` command to generate a plan detailing the proposed infrastructure changes.
 The plan output is added as a comment in the PR for review.
-Code Review and Approval: The generated plan is reviewed by a Senior or Lead Engineer.
+- **Code Review and Approval**: The generated plan is reviewed by a Senior or Lead Engineer.
 Once approved, the PR is merged into the main branch.
-Pipeline for Applying Changes: Upon PR approval and merge, another pipeline is triggered to apply the reviewed changes.
-This pipeline executes the terraform apply command to implement the infrastructure changes.
+- **Pipeline for Applying Changes**: Upon PR approval and merge, another pipeline is triggered to apply the reviewed changes.
+This pipeline executes the `terraform apply` command to implement the infrastructure changes.
-Secure State Management: The Terraform state is securely managed using a backend such as a GCS bucket, ensuring consistency and security throughout the process.
+- **Secure State Management**: The Terraform state is securely managed using a backend such as a GCS bucket, ensuring consistency and security throughout the process.
-CI/CD Tools: Tools like Jenkins, GitHub Actions, or any other CI/CD platform are used to implement this workflow, providing flexibility based on the team's preferences and infrastructure setup.
+- **CI/CD Tools**: Tools GitHub Actions, or any other CI/CD platform are used to implement this workflow, providing flexibility based on the team's preferences and infrastructure setup.

 B).
 GCP Concepts & Networking